John Bevan (rugby): Coaching

 Bevan was appointed head coach of Irish province Munster for the 1997–98 season only.

 Career Records

 John Bevan is one of fewer than twenty Welshmen to have scored more than 200-tries in their rugby league career.

 Personal history

 He has taught at many schools including: Ferndale Boys School, Culcheth High School, English Martyrs School and Arnold School in Blackpool.

 In September 2000, after having stepped down as Director of Coaching for the Welsh Rugby Union, John Bevan joined the teaching staff at Monmouth School as a teacher of Religious Education and Director of Rugby Coaching.
-He currently coaches teams throughout the school, including the 1st XV who are unbeaten since he has been there.
+He currently coaches teams throughout the school, including the 1st XV.
 His catchphrase of "my granny could do better than that" meaning anything from tackle, to run, is perhaps the main reason for Monmouth's record of 123 games unbeaten.
 He remains a rugby legend and an inspiration to the boys.

 Honoured at Warrington Wolves

 John Bevan is a Warrington Wolves Hall of Fame inductee.